Fadak: Sermon of Fadak

+According to the versions of the sermons that circulated in the 9th century, Fatima challenges the ruling of Abu Bakr on the possession of Fadak.
 In protest, Fatima is said to have delivered a speech at the Prophet's Mosque, known as the Sermon of Fadak.
 Among other sources, this sermon appears in the Sunni Balaghat al-nisa', an anthology of eloquent speeches by Muslim women, though the attribution of this speech to Fatima is mostly rejected by Sunnis.
-The version of this speech in Balaghat upholds Ali as the rightful successor to Muhammad, chastises Abu Bakr for denying Fatima of her inheritance, accuses him of (hadith) fabrication, and adds that Muhammad could have not contradicted the Quran, in which verse 27:16 describes how Solomon inherited from his father David, and verse 19:6 is about how Zechariah prayed for a son who would inherit from him and from the House of Jacob.
+The version of this speech in Balaghat upholds Ali as the rightful successor to Muhammad, chastises Abu Bakr for denying Fatima of her inheritance, as she adds,“”Is it in the Book that you [Abu Bakr] may inherit from your father and I cannot inherit from mine? “you have certainly come up with an odd thing!”
+(Q 19:27)” accuses him of (hadith) fabrication and using un Quranic verses, “ Is it in the Book that you [Abu Bakr] may inherit from your father and I cannot inherit from mine? “you have certainly come up with an odd thing!”
+(Q 19:27)” Moreover, Fatima adds that Muhammad could have not contradicted the Quran, in which verse 27:16 describes how Solomon inherited from his father David, and verse 19:6 is about how Zechariah prayed for a son who would inherit from him and from the House of Jacob.
+The quote follows, ““Are you seriously neglecting the Book of Allah by casting it behind your backs?
+While Allah, the glorious says, “Solomon inherited from David” (Q 27:16).”
 Verses 8:75 and 33:6 about the rights of every Muslim to inheritance are also quoted in the speech in Balaghat.